Rethink the cool

 I WONDER WHAT THAT'S ALL ABOUT...

 At first, it seems to be working.
-Johnny shows up in his cleaming white Nikes, and while nobody really makes a big deal, the brand concious girls do stop giving him a hard time, Johnny feels a tiny bid of confidence washing over him, This might just be a good year, he thinks.
+Johnny shows up in his cleaning white Nines, and while nobody really makes a big deal, the brand conscious girls do stop giving him a hard time, Johnny feels a tiny bid of confidence washing over him, This might just be a good year, he thinks.

 Time passes.
-Now there's a funny feeling in Johnny's stomach, The Nike ads above the urinals have changed, he noticesm and some kits already have the newest shoes.
+Now there's a funny feeling in Johnny's stomach, The Nike ads above the urinals have changed, he notices, and some kids already have the newest shoes.
 That girl doesn't bother saying hi any more.

-Johny gets a job delivery junk mail after school, to buy new sneakers.
-He feels trappedm helplessm This cool is making him brokem he thinks.
+Johnny gets a job delivery junk mail after school, to buy new sneakers.
+He feels trapped & helpless.
+This cool is making him broken he thinks.
 This cool is making him sick.
 This cool is toxic.

 That sounds nice, he decides.